HAIV-Lab/OES/content/_index.md

       text: |
         {{< test margin="625px" bg="#ffffff" >}}
         ## 🎉 News
-        [08/2025] 🔥 The OES dataset will be presented at the [Low-Altitude Intelligent Perception Computing and Applications Forum of China Multimedia 2025](https://haiv-lab.github.io/low-altitude/)
+        [08/2025] 🔥 The OES dataset will be formally released at the [Low-Altitude Sensing Forum of 2025 China Multimedia Conference](https://haiv-lab.github.io/low-altitude/)

-        [08/2025] 🔥 The OES dataset is available on [kaggle](https://www.kaggle.com/datasets/xiangexiang/openearthsensing-oes)
+        [08/2025] 🔥 The OES dataset is available on [Kaggle](https://www.kaggle.com/datasets/xiangexiang/openearthsensing-oes)

         [07/2025] 🔥 The Second version of the OES paper is available on [arXiv](https://arxiv.org/abs/2502.20668v2)